MetaDocencia/NASA_introduccion_ciencia_abierta_2026/Module_3/Lesson_4/M3_L4_readme.md

   <tbody>
     <tr>
         <td colspan="3">
-            <p>When your project ends, ensure you’ve updated and uploaded any companion documentation (discussed in the previous lesson "Making Open Data") with your final version (even if only a single version of the data was made).</p>
+            <p>When your project ends, ensure you've updated and uploaded any companion documentation (discussed in Lesson 3, "Making Open Data") with your final version, even if only a single version of the data was made.</p>
-            <p>Make sure the repository will keep your data (or at least your metadata) on- line for a reasonable period of time after your project ends.</p>
+            <p>Make sure the repository will keep your data (or at least your metadata) available for a reasonable period of time after your project ends.</p>
             <p>If any data issues are found after the conclusion of your project, make sure the repository will still accept data revisions, if they are needed.</p>
         </td>
     </tr>